 To fix the problem, you have one single solution, it’s to remove your theme or plugin that you want to install.
 Search in your WordPress directory under “wp-content”, then, find “Themes”, or, “Plugins” folder, depending on your case, and you will find that exact file.
 Next, delete it from your cPanel or use an FTP, and finally re-upload your file, and the error will disappear.

 Delete an existing WordPress theme

 In the majority of cases, people install a theme, they try it and then they decide to switch to another one for a while.
-Later, they come back to their first theme idea and forget that the theme is already there, in their blog files.
+Later, they come back to their first theme install and forget that the theme is already there, in their blog files.

-Deleting a theme is a simple step, all you have to do is to login to your WordPress admin area.
+Deleting a theme is a simple step, all you have to do is to log in to your WordPress admin area.
 Click “Appearance”, then, “Themes”, and hover over the theme that you want to delete, and you will get a small deletion link, at the bottom right of the pop-up window, exactly like the below short video.

 Please note that you can only remove a deactivated theme.
 So, if you want to delete your actual working theme, then, you need to activate another one, such, the default theme from WordPress.

 Like themes, you can delete a plugin directly from your admin area, by clicking “Plugins”, and click the “Delete” link in red color, and that’s it.
 However, if you can’t access your dashboard, then you can use cPanel again.